Canon 100D vs Panasonic G7

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not provide wifi capability.

 Both the 100D and the G7 have been discontinued, but can regularly be found used on ebay.
 The 100D was replaced by the Canon 200D, while the G7 was followed by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 100D and G7 can be found, respectively, in the Canon 100D Manual (free pdf) or the online Panasonic G7 Manual.

 So how do things add up?
 Is the Canon 100D better than the Panasonic G7 or vice versa?
 The listing below highlights the relative strengths of the two models.